serverless/serverless-graphql/README.md

 sls endpoint deploy --all
 ```

-The output from `sls endpoint deploy --all` returns the `POST - data` enpoint which is the `data` endpoint you use for GraphiQL below.
+The output from `sls endpoint deploy --all` returns the `POST - data` endpoint which is the `data` endpoint you use for GraphiQL below.

 ### Client
 Set `API_URL` in `client/src/app/js/actions/index.js`.
 Then: